- A level requirements: AAA

 To stimulate an appreciation of management and its importance in organisational success.

-To provide students with an understanding of aerodynamic theories (conservation laws, hierarchy of aerodynamic models, potential flow theory, thin aerofoil theory and the generation of lift, lifting line theory, shock/expansion theory, boundary layer theory).
+To provide students with an understanding of aerodynamic theories including hierarchy of aerodynamic models, basics of boundary layer theory, potential flow theory, thin airfoil theory and the generation of lift, lifting line theory.

 Aircraft design is a complex process and requires knowledge and skills in a number of topics, e.g. aerodynamics, structures, materials, flight mechanics and control.
 Starting with a pre-completed customer brief, students on this course will build upon the methods of Year 2 Design course and proceed with an advanced Conceptual Design of the vehicle.
 This will include the use of analysis tools and the creation of a simple simulation model of the aircraft.
 The module will be taught largely in lecture format but is supported by pc-based laboratory support sessions.